 Why the need for eCommerce platforms, when you already have a marketplace

 For a seller, rewards from both (marketplace and eCommerce platforms) are quite different and hence need to be valued differently.
 The key is being aware of the differences.

 While interacting with sellers, I have often heard this phrase, “With Amazon, my sales have increased significantly, but there has not been a comparable uptick in my bottom line or profits”

 With marketplaces such as Amazon, there is a notable difference between the top line and bottom line, which as a seller you need to be aware of.

-In single-minded pursuit of sales, bottom life profits often get missed out.
-Sometimes in the hope that eventually things will level out, but oftentimes consistent growth overtime is not guaranteed, because, at Amazon, you are largely competing with your competitors on price.
-Kindly note, this doesn’t mean that all sellers on Amazon are at loss or not profiting at all, but a comparative understanding of the bottom-line profits is critical if you plan to stay and think long term.
+In single-minded pursuit of sales, bottom-life profits often get missed out.
+Sometimes in the hope that eventually things will level out, but oftentimes consistent growth over time is not guaranteed, because, at Amazon, you are largely competing with your competitors on price.
+Kindly note, that this doesn’t mean that all sellers on Amazon are at loss or not profiting at all, but a comparative understanding of the bottom-line profits is critical if you plan to stay and think long term.

 Reluctance to move into eCommerce platforms

 Though there has been greater awareness and inquiry on e-commerce platforms, however, our data also indicates that there has often been a reluctance to march forward wholeheartedly, on implementing eCommerce solutions.
 This is notable, for me, with Small and Medium Enterprises (SMEEs) in emerging countries such as India.
 The reasons are often varied, but I will highlight some of the key ones, encountered in my discussions with sellers; for those who already sell via amazon, and want to sell online using an eCommerce platform.
 Highlighting the top three